mike-sole/machine-learning-building-blocks/_posts/2024-05-02-vector-similarity-measures.md

   <br>
 </div>

-Vector similarity measures take one or more vector properties (coordinate, magnitude, direction) into consideration.
+Vector similarity measures take one or more vector properties into consideration.
 Three common similarity measures are defined as:

 * Distance between vector points (coordinates)
   * Known as the **Euclidean distance**